Blueback Herring

 Blueback herring (Alosa aestivalis)

-The blueback herring is a member of the herring family, similar in appearance to the alewife, but the diameter of the blueback's eye is less than or equal to the length of the snout, and the peritoneal lining of the body cavity is dusky-gray to black.
+The blueback herring is a member of the herring family, similar in appearance to the alewife, but the diameter of the blueback's eye is less than or equal to the length of the snout, and the peritoneal lining of the body cavity is pigmented sooty-black.
 The blueback herring's back and upper sides tend to be a bluish color.
-Adults are usually 25-30 cm (10 to 12 in) in length.
+Adults are usually 25-30 cm (10-12 in) total length in length.
 Young-of-the-year are generally less than 8 cm (3 in) long while in freshwater.
 Blueback are described as fluvial specialists because no landlocked populations exist in Massachusetts, although landlocked populations do appear elsewhere.
-They are tolerant of warm waters as adults will remain in freshwaters until July and juveniles spend their first summer in freshwater, only entering the sea in late fall as river temperatures decline.
+They are tolerant of warm waters as adults can remain in freshwater habitat until July and juveniles spend one to several months in freshwater before emigrating to the sea in summer or fall depending on water temperature, water quality and food supply.

 Life cycle and behavior